xflc/kapa-pdf-takehome_SHARE/documentation/thoughts_and_findings.md

 5. **Assembly**: Combine extracted text blocks back into complete markdown

 **Key Features**:
-- Direct control over the pipeline (no rate limiting issues)
+- Direct control over the pipeline (by using the library backoff we have no more rate limiting issues)
 - Batch processing for layout detection efficiency
 - Pipelined workflow to parallelize layout detection and OpenAI API calls
 - Handles scanned documents through vision models rather than OCR